Confinement and chiral symmetry breaking in holography: a smooth switch-off: Chiral symmetry breaking

 We note, however, that there is a small region very close to $\theta=0$ (see for example the $\theta=0.03 \pi$ case) where this plot suggests the BF bound is only violated at scales below $u_0$, yet it is violated above the scale of the singularity in (\ref{eq:BFform}) - it seems likely the solutions react to the lower scale BF bound violation to remain smooth.
 These values of $\theta$ lie too close to the BH limit for our numerical analysis to totally confirm the behavior (the solutions lie on the horizon essentially until they hit the $L=0$ solution).

 So far in this subsection we have varied $\theta$ at fixed $r_0$ to see chiral symmetry breaking switch off smoothly as one approaches $\theta=0$.
 To link this analysis back to our original problem where we fixed $R_z$ and varied the radius of the time coordinate to vary temperature we must appropriately rescale $r_0$.
-That is, we should set $\theta\to \arctan{T}$ and $r_0\to 1/\sqrt{1+\frac{1}{T^2}}$.
-We will then track along the unstable branch in Figure~\ref{fig:freeenergy}.
-Note that the unstable branch tracks from a black hole solution at $T=0$ to a soliton solution at infinite $T$.
+From Eq.
+(2.11), rearranging prefactors we have